CylonicRaider/basebot/MANUAL.md

 ### Alternative sites

 The bot library has the domain name [euphoria.io](http://euphoria.io) built-in as a default.
-If you want to run a bot at an alternative site, you can achieve that by setting the `BASEBOT_URL_TEMPLATE` environment variable.
+If you want to run a bot at an alternative site, you can achieve that by setting the `BASEBOT_URL_TEMPLATE` environment variable, or the `--url-template` command-line option.
 It is `{}`-formatted by the bot library with the room name to enter, and the library tries to connect to the resulting URL.

 The default preset is `wss://euphoria.io/room/{}/ws`, therefore, trying to enter the room `test` using the default settings would result in a